 Metadata plays an important role for the businesses as well as the technical teams to understand the data present in the warehouse and to convert it into information.

 4. Data Warehouse Access Tools

-A data warehouse is constructed on top of a database or group of databases at the back end.
+A data warehouse uses a database or group of databases as a foundation.
 Corporate users generally cannot work with databases directly.
-This is why there are several tools intended to assist them.
+This is why they use the assisstance of several tools.
 Some of these tools include: